 From spreadsheet to AI workflow: 5 small business use cases owners keep missing

-Five repeatable, boring, high-leverage AI workflows that small businesses run on top of their existing tools.
-With real numbers, realistic build cost, and which ones to start with.
+Five repeatable, boring, high-leverage AI workflows small businesses run on their existing tools — with real numbers and which ones to start with.

 The Sacramento-area small businesses that are quietly winning with AI right now aren’t doing anything dramatic.
 They’re picking one boring workflow at a time, replacing it with software, and pocketing the saved hours.